Employers

 7. Work Permit Issuance and Placement

 After passing medical screening, the work permit (PLKS) is issued and a Non-Sarawakian Identity Card (NSIC) is obtained.
 Workers are registered for PERKESO (social security), KWSP (provident fund), and health insurance.
 They are then placed at your worksite.
-Employers must also ensure worker accommodation meets the standards under the Workers' Minimum Standards of Housing and Amenities Act 1990 (Act 446).
+Employers must also ensure worker accommodation meets applicable accommodation standards.

 Key Government Bodies Involved